Skip to main content

 Payroll Frequencies

-Mercans provides adaptable payroll frequencies, offering options such as monthly, bi-weekly, or weekly, to meet the diverse requirements of businesses operating in Malaysia.
+Mercans provides adaptable payroll frequencies, offering options such as monthly, bi-weekly, or weekly, to meet the diverse requirements of businesses operating in Malaysia, while ensuring compliance with statutory wage payment rules.

 Timely Disbursements

-Our payroll services ensure punctual and accurate salary payments, aligning with the regulatory stipulation of at least once a month.
+Our payroll services ensure punctual and accurate salary payments, aligning with the regulatory stipulation that wages be paid no later than the seventh day after the wage period.

 Compliance Assurance

-Mercans guarantees strict compliance with Malaysian payroll regulations, managing tasks such as tax calculations, benefit administration, and adherence to labor laws.
+Mercans guarantees strict compliance with Malaysian payroll regulations, managing tasks such as tax calculations, statutory contribution administration, and adherence to labor laws.

 Experienced Team